Asynchronous Distributed ECME Algorithm for Matrix Variate Non-Gaussian Responses: Introduction

-The remaining of this paper is organized as follows.
+The remainder of this paper is organized as follows.
 Section \ref{sec:Statistical Model} introduces the MVST distribution and the associated regression models.
-In Section \ref{sec:Maximum Likelihood Estimation}, we describe the ECME, PECME and ADECME algorithms, all designed for the REGMVST model.
-We provide theorems that guarantee the convergence of the ADECME algorithm in the same section.
-In Section \ref{sec:simulation_study}, we present simulation studies with three different schemes, covering situations with a finite sample size, large sample sizes, and a model mis-specification.
-A real data application is provided in Section \ref{sec:real_data_application}.
-We add concluding remarks in Section \ref{sec:conclusion}.
+In Section \ref{sec:Maximum Likelihood Estimation}, we develop the ADECME and other algorithms, all designed for the REGMVST model.
+We also provide theoretical guarantees of the convergence of the ADECME algorithm.
+In Section \ref{sec:simulation_study}, we present simulation studies to study the numerical properties of our proposal compared to relevant alternatives, using synthetic data generated under finite sample sizes, large sample sizes, and model mis-specification.
+Furthermore, we illustrate our methodology via application to the aforementioned real data derived from PD EHR in Section \ref{sec:real_data_application}.
+Finally, Section \ref{sec:conclusion} concludes alluding to future work.
+All technical details, such as proofs of Theorems and other theoretical excursions are relegated to the Appendix.